jlburky/linux-config/README.md

   configuration.
 * `home/.config/terminator/config` - configuration the Terminator terminal emulator.
 * `home/.vimrc` - Vim initialization file configured to use runtime Vim.
-* `home/.Xdefaults` - my configurations for the urxvt terminal.
+* `home/.Xdefaults` - my configurations for the urxvt terminal generated from Xdefaults.template by the `custom_installs.sh`.
+* `home/.xsession.qtile` - configuration for Qtile to start under Remote Desktop (RDP) when this file is `$HOME/.xsession`.
+* `home/.xsession.cinnamon` - configuration for Cinnamon to start under Remote Desktop (RDP) when this file is `$HOME/.xsession`.
 * `urxvt-vim-scrollback` - folder containing the open source plug-in for urxvt allowing scrollback using Vim movements.
 To use, make sure the following line in `Xdefaults` has the correct path.